 The same-day-of-week comparison is a small detail with huge implications for how you read your numbers.
 Once you internalise it, "yesterday vs today" comparisons stop making sense.

-02 Why it's more useful
+02 Why is same-day comparison more useful?

 A Saturday and a Wednesday are different businesses.
 Comparing them tells you nothing useful — only that weekends are different.
 Comparing today to the same day last week tells you something real: are like-for-like conditions improving or not?